 Not likely: I'm a spine specialist, not an ENT doctor, but i've never run across any data to show that an ear problem can cause any severe neck pain.
 On the flip side, problems in the neck can cause pain to be felt around the ear.
 I'd suggest seeing an ENT doctor in your area to evaluate the ear.
 If normal, then find yourself a spine specialist. ...Read more

 May occur together: Infection in the soft tissues of the throat & upper airway can lead to an ear infection by causing inflammatory swelling.
 Swelling of the eustachian tube blocks it & mucous backs up that can become infected by random throat germs.
 If anything the throat thing leads to the ear infection, not the other war around. ...Read moreSee 1 more doctor answer

 Infections are invasions of some other organism (fungus, bacteria, parasite) or viruses into places where they do not belong.
 For instance, we have normal gut bacteria that live within us without causing problems; however, when those penetrate the bowel wall and enter the bloodstream, ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Can stiff neck cause ear pain?

-- Can neck misalignment cause ear pain?
+- Can sinus infection cause neck pain?

 - Can ear infection cause head pain?

-- Can an ear infection cause tooth pain?
+- Can sinus infection cause ear pain?